-In the event that Enron fails to repay each of the above obligations when due, including when such obligations may be accelerated, or is unable to obtain a waiver of such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements certain other obligations, including bank debt facilities.
+In the event that Enron fails to pay any debt obligations when due, including when such obligations may be accelerated, or is unable to obtain a waiver of such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements certain other obligations, including bank debt facilities.

 It is not possible to predict whether any or all of the actions described above (including the sale of non-core businesses and assets and the refinancing or waiver of Enron obligations that may become immediately payable upon scheduled maturities or due to an acceleration event) will be adequate to maintain Enron’s investment grade credit rating or enable Enron to refinance or otherwise restructure its debt obligations that become due.
 An adverse outcome with respect to any of these matters would likely have a material adverse impact on Enron’s ability to continue as a going concern.

 Near Term Maturities of Debt and Other Significant Obligations.
-As discussed above, a key aspect of Enron’s restructuring plan is restructuring scheduled maturities of debt and other obligations.
-The following summarizes the maturities of debt and other obligations by quarter through 2002 as of November 16, 2001 (in millions):
+As discussed above, a key aspect of Enron’s restructuring plan is restructuring scheduled maturities of debt and the obligations discussed below in “Unconsolidated Equity Affiliates” and “Minority Interests.”
+The following summarizes the maturities of debt and these obligations by quarter through 2002 as of November 16, 2001 (in millions):

-Outstanding 4th Quarter 2002

-Balance 2001(a) 1st Quarter 2nd Quarter 3rd Quarter(b) 4th Quarter

-Commercial Paper $ 579 $ 230 $ 349 $ - $ - $ -
+Outstanding Balance Maturities

+September 30, November 16, Remaining 2002

+2001 2001 4Q 2001 1Q 2Q 3Q 4Q

+Short-Term Debt $6,434 $6,505(a) $1,717(a)(b) $336 $2,225(c) $1,600(a) $627(d)

-Short-Term Debt 1,267 - - - - 250
+Long-Term Debt 6,544 7,782 - - - - 74

-Revolving Credit
+Unconsolidated

+Equity

-Agreement 2,300 - - 1,750 - 550
+Affiliates(e) - 1,918 - - - 1,918(e) -

-Long-Term Debt 11,916 55 27 375 163 1,000
+Minority

-Preferred Stock 904 - - - - -
+Interests(f) 691 690 690(f) - - - -

-(a) Excludes a $690 million note payable that, absent Enron posting collateral, will become a demand obligation on November 26, 2001.
-See “Minority Interests” below for a description of this obligation.
+Short-term debt includes $1,267 million related to Enron’s zero coupon convertible senior notes that mature in 2021.
+Of this amount, $94 million is included as a maturity in the fourth quarter of 2001 which reflects the convertible redemption value of the notes at November 16, 2001 based on Enron’s then current stock price.
+The remaining amount has been included as a maturity in the third quarter of 2002, assuming closing of the Dynegy merger, at which time the holder of the notes may request Enron to repurchase the notes at issue price plus accrued original issue discount through repurchase date.

+Includes $946 million of demand notes payable to unconsolidated equity affiliates (including $517 million due to Whitewing, see (e) below) under long-term revolving credit agreements for cash management purposes which can be requested as needed by the unconsolidated equity affiliates.

+Includes $1.75 billion of amounts borrowed under the revolving credit agreements.

+Includes $550 million borrowed under the new secured lines of credit discussed above.

-(b) As discussed in “Unconsolidated Equity Affiliates” below, in the event that Enron has not repaid its obligations to Osprey and Marlin prior to their respective maturity dates of January 15, 2003 and July 15, 2003,respectively, Enron is required to deposit an amount sufficient to redeem the notes 120 days prior to the maturity dates.
-As such, $2.4 billion related to the Osprey obligation hasnot been reflected as a scheduled maturity in the second quarter of 2002.
+(e) As discussed in “Unconsolidated Equity Affiliates” below, in the event that Enron has not repaid its obligations to Osprey and Marlin prior to their respective maturity dates of January 15, 2003 and July 15, 2003, Enron is required to deposit an amount sufficient to redeem the notes 120 days prior to the maturity dates.
+As such, the $2.4 billion deposit requirement related to the Osprey obligation less $517 of demand notes due to Whitewing included in short-term debt has been reflected as a scheduled maturity in the second quarter of 2002.

+(f) As discussed below in “Minority Interests,” absent Enron repaying the note, posting collateral or obtaining a waiver from the lenders, a $690 million note payable will become a demand obligation on November 27, 2001.